SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Losses

-Loss functions define the optimization objectives for the segmentation framework — for example, the commonly used [Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross-entropy).
+Loss functions define the optimization objectives for the segmentation framework, for example, the commonly used [Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross-entropy).

 #### Loss Config Structure